shsagir/play-area-sync/docs/mysql.md

 $ mysqldump -u{{your-local-db-user}} -p{{your-local-db-password}} {{your-local-db-name}} > dump.sql
 ```

-Replace the placeholders with your local
+Replace the placeholders with your local credentials.

 Next, open a tunnel and import the just created dump file into your database.
 This requires two terminal windows: One containing the open tunnel, the other to execute the import.
 Do this on your **local machine**, please don't login via SSH before, run it locally: